 But this quiche is too easy, too good for you, and too versatile to limit it to the occasional weekend feast.

 Classically, quiche filling is made with eggs, heavy cream, cheese, and then whatever meat and/or vegetables you like.
-Quiche Lorraine, for example, uses bacon and gruyere.
-Spinach quiche is a popular vegetarian option.
+Quiche Lorraine, for example, uses bacon and Gruyere.
+Spinach quiche is a popular vegetarian option, as this Spinach Feta Quiche would attest.

 I found that with the right ratio, I could make my crustless quiche without heavy cream, swapping a touch of half-and-half instead.
 The quiche still tasted luscious and rich, just as any proper quiche (with or without crust) should.